pivotal/docs-tap/tap-gui/troubleshooting.md

 >Note: `tap-gui` Pods aren't stateful. `config` is held in ConfigMaps, Git catalog, or Secrets.

-## <a id='tap-gui-logs'></a> Pull Logs from Tanzu Application Platform GUI
+## <a id='tap-gui-logs'></a> Pull logs from Tanzu Application Platform GUI

 ### Symptom

-When you need to diagnose a problem with Tanzu Application Platform GUI (such as `Catalog: Not Found`) this command will allow you to pull the timestamped logs from the running pod.
+You have problems with Tanzu Application Platform GUI, such as `Catalog: Not Found`, and you need to learn more about the problem in order to diagnose it.

-### Process
+### Solution

+Get timestamped logs from the running pod and review the logs:

 1. Pull the logs using the pod label:

     ```
     kubectl logs -l app=backstage -n tap-gui
     ```

+2. Review the logs.